NunziaLampitelli/21-maj/README.md

-This is a recepe written as an exercise.
+This is a recepe written for exercise.